A topic analysis will help you to clarify and understand what your assessment question is asking you to do.

 This is a useful exercise because the language used to describe your topic may vary from source to source, and you don't want to miss out on a good source because it uses a different term to the one you are searching on.

-Here's another example - your 2nd assessment, in part 3, asks you to address this statement:
+Here's another example - your 4th assessment asks you to choose one of the following topics:

 Your academic also asks you to: